Content Hub asset locales

 With the "Group locale siblings" option selected you can view and edit a localization.
 Choose "Update localization" from the asset menu as shown below.
 You can update the locale of each asset in the localization.
 Hover over an asset and click the "x" to remove it from the localization.

-Note you can only update the locale of an asset that is part of a localization from within the localization window.
+You can only update the locale of an asset that is part of a localization from within the localization window.

 Working with localized assets